keithhamilton/select-button-set/README.md

 `SelectButtonSet`
 ==

-This is a small javascript module that is used to convert a select DOM element into a radio-style button set.
+This is a small javascript prototype object that is used to convert a select DOM element into a radio-style button set.

 ##`0.
 Dependencies`
-### 0.1 jquery (version 1.8.1 used with initial construction of this module)
+jQuery (version 1.8.1 used with initial construction of this object)

 ##`1.
 Construction`
 ### 1.1 Parameters